Click on images for more information

 Here's the accepted definition of 'Color Barrier' --- it says nothing about Blacks only.
 Definition: unspoken social code of racial segregation or discrimination, esp. in sports, education, public service, and the like.

-From 1917 to 9 years later in 1926, the NHL had 0% athlete diversity, all the 188 NHL athletes prior to the Indigenous Taffy Abel in November 1926 were White and practically all the NHL fans were White.
+From 1917 to 9 years later in 1926, the NHL had 0% athlete racial diversity, all the 188 NHL athletes prior to the Indigenous Taffy Abel in November 1926 were White.

 To get their point across, the NHL Commissioner Gary Bettman and NHL lobbyists heavily lobbied the US Congress for 4 years from 2018 to 2022 to award the Black Willie O’Ree a prestigious Congressional Gold Medal for breaking the NHL Color Barrier in 1958.
 He did not.